Jieying-Chen/IIB_Project/README.md

 This is the repository of the Engineering part IIB project 'Resynthesis of complex audio waveforms using pianos'. </br>

-The project focus on finding ways for multiple pianists to render complex sounds (especially human speech) live using the 88 keys of the modern piano.
+The project focus on finding ways for multiple pianists to render human speech live using the 88 keys of the modern piano.